 W3C collaborates together with OPC Foundation to standardize semantic information models.

-INDUSTRIAL DATA SPACE stands for secure data exchange between companies in which the data provider is always the owner of that data and still keeps control over the use of their data.
+INDUSTRIAL DATA SPACE (IDS) stands for secure data exchange between companies in which the data provider is always the owner of that data and still keeps control over the use of their data.

 ISA 95 is the international standard for the integration of enterprise and control systems.
 ISA-95 consists of models and terminology that can be used to determine which information has to be exchanged between systems for sales, finance and logistics and systems for production, maintenance and Quality.